Megaemce/AnnoyScript/posts/Passing custom class object to web worker.md

 }
 ```

 How _pleasantly_ surprising it was to discover that suddenly methods working on the `layers` array couldn't access some of the methods from the `Layer` class.
-Well I think that means that it's...
+Well I think that means it's...

 <div align="center"><img src="/img/AnnoyingTime.png" alt="Annoying time logo" class="subtextImg"/></div>